 How To Extend The Life Of A Sim Racing Seat

-Cleaning the upholstery with a leather or faux leather polish, or a special fabric cleaner will keep it both looking nice and also add to its lifespan by adding a protective layer to it.
-Another important factor is to consider greasing component parts to keep them healthy, such as the frame, to avoid an early onset of rust.
+Cleaning your sim racing seat’s upholstery with a leather or faux leather polish, or a special fabric cleaner, will keep it both looking nice and also add to its lifespan by adding a protective layer to it.
+The specific method and cleaner you should use depends on what material your sim racing seat is made from.

 As somebody who owns a cat, I can’t stress enough how important it is to keep your pets away from your sim racing seat!
-No matter whether it’s fabric or leather, claws and fur don’t mix well with most materials; especially not if your cat decides to make the seat its new scratching post…
+No matter whether it’s fabric or leather, claws and fur don’t mix well with most materials, especially not if your cat decides to make the seat its new scratching post!

 How Long Do Cheap Sim Racing Seats Last?